 Seeking relief, Americans spend over $50 billion (with healthcare costs estimated over $190 billion) each year just on lower back pain.
 It’s the second most common reason people miss work, third most common reason for surgeries, and fifth most common cause of hospitalization, and it’s responsible for 20% of doctor visits as well.
 Two 2014 studies suggest back pain is the leading cause of disability worldwide.

 Pain can also affect sleep.
-A 2014 Korean study of people with chronic lower back pain found that 32% of respondents experienced sleep disturbances due to pain, with those experiencing more pain reporting a higher amount of disturbances.
-A previous Australian study looking at both acute and chronic back pain found that 58% of people reported disturbed sleep due to pain.
+Aof people with chronic lower back pain found that 32% of respondents experienced sleep disturbances due to pain, with those experiencing more pain reporting a higher amount of disturbances.
+A previous looking at both acute and chronic back pain found that 58% of people reported disturbed sleep due to pain.

 The ongoing impact of back pain in America: